Car Seats 101

 Seeing a trend?
 Again, the range for forward facing seats is by weight and height, not age!

-Click here to learn all about When to Switch to forward facing, addition of the Tether strap in installation, weight limits for using the LATCH lower anchors and much more!
+Click here to start with When to Switch to forward facing, addition of the Tether strap in installation, weight limits for using the LATCH lower anchors and much more!

 Older children 60-120lbs up to 63in

-Booster seats are the official switch from your child being restrained by their car seat to being restrained by the seat belt.
+Booster seats are the official switch from your child being restrained by a 5-point harness to being restrained by the seat belt.

 You don't need a Booster seat as soon as you think.
-There are age, weight and height minimums a child must meet in order to use a booster seat.
-If you're child hasn't reached the height & weight limits of their 5-point harness yet, keep them in it until they do.
+There are age, weight and height MINIMUMS a child must meet in order to use a booster seat.
+ALL three criteria MUST be met before a booster seat can be used.
+Switching to the seatbelt too early can increase injury and death significantly; just like switching from rear-facing to forward-facing too early.
+If your child hasn't reached the height & weight limits of their 5-point harness yet, keep them in it until they do.
 It's much safer, especially for smaller or shorter children.

 Click here to learn what Booster seats do, why high-back boosters are safer than no-back boosters, how to prevent it from being a projectile and lots more!